 She smiled wryly.
-“That’s a tall order, my lord, considering the starport authority just granted me the access codes to this starship this morning.”
+“That’s a tall order, considering the starport authority just granted me the access codes to this starship this morning.”
 She shrugged.
 “I don’t even have a crew, yet – except for the pilot, of course.”

 I nodded.
 “I can help in that regard.
 The Marquis is also a doctor, so that position is filled, at least for now.
 There is also a member of my personal staff who tendered his resignation recently.
 I can personally vouch for his abilities as a ship’s steward.”

 “Thank you,” she said.
 “Not to come straight to the point of business, but how much is His Grace offering for chartering my ship and hiring my, um… future crew?”

 I smiled as I pulled out my pocket computer and showed her the amount.
 “This amount is for the charter,” I said watching her reaction, which was minimal.
 “In addition, each member of your crew will be paid twenty-five thousand credits for their services in this matter, with a bonus of ten thousand more should the matter be resolved with speed and discretion.”

 “His Grace is quite generous,” she said.
 “And if I may ask - ?”

 I held up a hand.
 “Unfortunately, I am not privy to the details of the mission, but I am sure that Marquis Weston will be able to fill you in once the ship is underway.”

 She nodded.
 “Then I’d better hedge my bets when I hire the rest of my crew.”
 She offered her hand.
 “We have a deal, your lordship.”